private-retrieval/wip/cfp.md

 Propose a title and abstract for presentation at https://forms.gle/wikCQT1CqcCLbyKU6

+The CFP will be open until *June 20th*

 ## Pragma

 * Talks will default to 30 minutes slots.
 If you want more or less time, please specify in your proposal.